OpenDDS/OpenDDS/docs/devguide/run_time_configuration.rst

 ..
     Sect<7.6.3>

-When OpenDDS is compiled with security enabled, debug logging for security can be enabled using :key:`DCPSSecurityDebug`.
+When OpenDDS is compiled with security enabled, debug logging for security can be enabled using :prop:`DCPSSecurityDebug`.
-Security logging is divided into categories, although :key:`DCPSSecurityDebugLevel` is also provided, which controls the categories in a similar manner and using the same scale as :key:`DCPSDebugLevel`.
+Security logging is divided into categories, although :prop:`DCPSSecurityDebugLevel` is also provided, which controls the categories in a similar manner and using the same scale as :prop:`DCPSDebugLevel`.

 .. _run_time_configuration--reftable28: